Congo Arab war: Rumaliza's last stand

 German East Africa, 1894.
 Albertville, Marungu (and Mpala) are to the west of the southern portion of Lake Tanganyika.

 After the fall of Nyangwe and Kasongo, Rumaliza, the Arab leader of Ujiji, brought a large army from the Lake Tanganyika region to Kabambare to retake the Arabs' lost ground.
 His troops then advanced towards the Lualaba River and erected forts south of Kasongo to threaten the Free State's control over the city.
 Rumaliza's force clashed with Dhanis' column on 15 October 1893, causing the death of two European leaders and 50 of their soldiers.
 On 19 October 1893, Rumaliza attacked a position one day's march from Kasongo.
 Dhanis concentrated his forces and defeated Rumaliza.

 The war's last major battle occurred on 20 October 1893, on the Luama River, west of Lake Tanganyika.
 It was a tactical stalemate, but Sefu was killed, and the remaining resistance soon disintegrated.
 By 24 December 1893, Dhanis obtained reinforcements and was ready to advance again.
 Rumaliza had also received assistance.
 Dhanis sent one column under Gillain to prevent Rumaliza's retreat, and another under De Wouters to advance on Rumaliza's fort near Bena Kalunga.
 A group of fresh forces coming to Rumaliza's aid from German East Africa was headed off, and Dhanis's forces closed in on Rumaliza's bomas (Swahili for fort).
 On 9 January 1894, Belgian reinforcements arrived under Captain Hubert Lothaire, and the same day a shell blew up Rumaliza's ammunition store and burned down the fort containing it.
 Most of the occupants were killed while attempting to escape.
 Within three days, the remaining forts, cut off from water and other supplies, surrendered.
 More than two thousand prisoners were taken.

 A column under Lothaire pursued him to the north of Lake Tanganyika, destroying his fortified positions along the route, although Rumaliza himself managed to escape.
 At the lake, they joined with the anti-slavery expedition led by Captain Alphonse Jacques Rumaliza took refuge in the German colony of German East Africa.
-The war ended in a victory for the Free State by January 1894.
+By the end of February, Rumaliza had been defeated, but the war continued into October, with remaining Zanzibari forces under Said Bin Al-Abedi fleeing into the Ituri forest, being pursued by the Belgians, were they continued to received arms shipments.
+They had continued to hold off Belgian forces until a force was sent to the region, when they were defeated and captured.
+The Zanzibari force had attempted to flee into German East Africa, but in December 1894, they were captured, and all of them were executed including Charles Stokes.